minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 let f4: () throws -> Void = f3
 ```

-In general:
+In general (assuming function parameters and return type are compatible):

 - `() -> Void` is subtype of `() throws B -> Void`
 - `() throws B -> Void` is subtype of `() throws -> Void`
 - `() throws B -> Void` is subtype of `() throws A -> Void` if `B` is subtype of `A`

-For the semantic analysis it was suggested that every function is interpreted as a throwing function leading to this equivalences
+`#openquestion` For the semantic analysis it was suggested that every function is interpreted as a throwing function leading to this equivalences

 ```swift
 () -> Void === () throws Never -> Void